quittung/TTGen/README.md

 To try the script on sample data, follow the steps below.
 It contains 4 stations in a row and two lines.
  - Copy the contents of docs/testdata/ to /data
  - Run ttgen/ttgen.py
- - Wait (usually just a few seconds)
+ - Wait (usually just about a minute)
- - Look at the generated timetable at /data/timetables
+ - Look at the generated timetable in your browser or at /data/timetables.

 ## How it works
  1. A set of random schedules is generated based on the line data